robsonala/DevopScripts/README.md

 # Devops Scripts
-Scripts to automise install / deploy projects
+Scripts to automate installations and deploys

 ### Before installation
 Give permission to `run-permissions` and execute it